laskadrin/GameNet/README.md

 ## Client

-Run `ng serve` to run the angular client server.
+Run `ng serve` with Angular CLI while in /client folder to run the angular client server.
 Navigate to `http://localhost:4200` in your browser to open the client web-site.

 ### Others